-INTRODUCTION TO ARTIFICIAL INTELLIGENCE CIS 320 3 sem. hrs.
+CIS 320 INTRODUCTION TO ARTIFICIAL INTELLIGENCE 3 sem. hrs.

 Introduction to the problem domain of artificial intelligence and the methods used to solve those problems.
-Topics include knowledge representation, search strategies, and surveys of principal sub-areas of artificial intelligence such as expert systems, natural language processing, reasoning systems, games, learning, and vision.
-Programming assignments in a current artificial intelligence language will be required.
+Topics include knowledge representation, search strategies, and surveys of principal sub-areas of artificial intelligence, such as expert systems, natural language processing, reasoning systems, games, learning, and vision.
+Programming assignments in a current artificial intelligence language are required.